Lumbago With Sciatica: Treating The Pain

 When treating sciatica, you should reduce the pressure on the nerve root causing the problem.
 This can be done by reducing stress and keeping the spine mobile.
 You may need professional help from a physical therapist if you’re dealing with chronic pain or severe injury.

 Sciatica is a pain in the butt.
-You get a pain when the sciatic nerve is pinched between the spine and a bone or other body part.
+You get hurt when the sciatic nerve is pinched between the spine and a bone or other body part.

 Back pain is one of the most common reasons for seeking medical attention.
 It’s also one of the most frustrating because there are so many different types of low back pain.